ankushaggarwal/pymecht/joss-paper/paper.md

 # Structure

 The package is implemented in Python using an object-oriented structure.
-The package builds up on widely-used Python libraries: NumPy, SciPy, Pandas, Matplotlib, and PyTorch. `pyMechT` consists of four main modules (see Figure \ref{fig:overview}): 1) `MatModel` for easily defining (new) material models, 2) `SampleExperiment` for simulating ex-vivo uniaxial/biaxial/inflation-extension experim-ents, 3) `ParamFitter` for performing parameter estimation based on experimental data, and 4) `MCMC`/`RandomParameters` for performing Bayesian inference using Monte Carlo (MC) or Markov Chain Monte Carlo (MCMC) simulations.
-Currently, there are eighteen material models implemented in `MatModel`, including fourteen analytical hyperelastic models, two data-based hyperelastic models, one structural model, and one arbitrary hyperelastic model (equivalent to `UMAT` in Abaqus).
+The package builds up on widely-used Python libraries: NumPy, SciPy, Pandas, Matplotlib, and PyTorch. `pyMechT` consists of four main modules (see Figure \ref{fig:overview}): 1) `MatModel` for defining constitutive models for materials, 2) `SampleExperiment` for simulating ex-vivo uniaxial/biaxial/inflation-extension experiments, 3) `ParamFitter` for performing parameter estimation based on experimental data, and 4) `MCMC`/`RandomParameters` for performing Bayesian inference using Monte Carlo (MC) or Markov Chain Monte Carlo (MCMC) simulations.
+Currently, there are eighteen material models implemented in `MatModel`, including fourteen analytical hyperelastic models, two data-based hyperelastic models, one structural model.
+In addition, an arbitrary hyperelastic model is also implemented, where a user-defined form of the free energy functional is automatically implemented based on symbolic differentiation.

 ![Structure of `pyMechT` \label{fig:overview}](../docs/source/drawing-1.svg){height="1 inch"}

-A particular focus is on parameters, for which a custom dictionary has been implemented named ParamDict.
+A particular focus is on parameters, for which a custom dictionary has been implemented named `ParamDict`.
 This dictionary facilitates handling large number of parameters via string-based identifiers, and stores lower/upper bounds, fixed/variable flags, in addition to the current parameter values.
 The dictionary can also be saved/read as csv files.
-An example set of parameters is shown below.
+An example set of parameters is shown in Table \ref{table:params} below.

 | Keys              | Value      | Fixed?     | Lower bound  | Upper bound    |